This is the updated version of an article about confirming messages examples originally published in October 2021.

 Feel free to choose one of these options or do a bit of both.

-For example, in Dashly, you can’t send any email for your marketing automation unless it has an “Unsubscribe” option.
+For example, in Dashly, you can’t use any email for your marketing automation unless it has an “Unsubscribe” option.

 With a reliable marketing tool, you can configure an automatic sending of the email confirmation in no time.
 All you need is: